 How are they different? つき vs. かげつ

-When you want to mention the duration of time as in “for one month” in your sentence, you can use either one.
+You can use either one when you want to mention the duration of time as in “for one month” in your sentence.
 It is your personal preference.

 Example: I stayed in Japan for one month.